 Note: The temperature scale units may also be changed by pressing "SET" and ▲ when the temperature is displayed.
-This action toggles the units between °F and °C.

 6.3 Scan

 The scan rate can be set and enabled so that when the set-point is changed the dry-well heats or cools at a specified rate (degrees per minute) until it reaches the new set-point.
 With the scan disabled the dry-well heats or cools at the maximum possible rate.